Frequently Asked Questions

 We always pray for everyone to make the whole pilgrimage in safety and in good health.
 For whatever reason, if you are unable to continue walking, you’ll be given a lift by car and receive the necessary first aid.

 What can I do to prevent blisters on my feet?

 We have developed a separate file concerning foot care.
-See it at the bottom of this page.
+Click Here.